jebyrnes/spatial_correction_lavaan/Readme.md

 ![](Readme_files/figure-markdown_strict/residual-analysis-sign-1.png)

-lavSpatialCorrect calculates Moran's I for the residuals of all endogenous variables, and then spatially corrects them via Moran's I. If they are spatially independent, the effective sample size = the true sample size.
+lavSpatialCorrect calculates Moran’s I for the residuals of all endogenous variables, and then spatially corrects them via Moran’s I. If they are spatially independent, the effective sample size = the true sample size.